jalbersh/AugCodeChallenge/README.md

 1. Replace all SERVICE_GIT_PROJECT_NAME with __git-friendly project name__
   1. Replace all PROJECT_TITLE with __user-friendly project name__
+1. Replace all SIMULATOR_PORT_NUMBER with your simulator port number
 1. Replace all PORT_NUMBER with your port number
 1. Replace all REST_ENDPOINT_CAMEL_CASE with your camel-case REST endpoint (i.e. lookupCommitment)
 1. Replace all REST_ENDPOINT_SUCCESS_MESSAGE with your REST endpoint success description (i.e. Lookup of customer commitments Successful)